 IFRS 9 Financial Instruments replaces the current standard IAS 39 Financial Instruments: Recognition and measurement, replacing the current classification and measurement criteria for financial asset and liabilities with only two classification categories: amortized cost and fair value.
 The effective date for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is in the process of evaluating the impact of the change to its financial statements, however, it has not yet determined the extent of the impact on its financial statements.
-The Company expects to report more detailed information, including estimated quantitative financial impacts, if material, in its financial statements as the effective date approaches.
+The Company has not early adopted IFRS 9.
+Based on the Company's assessment, there will not be a material impact on the financial statements.

 IFRS 15, Revenue from Contracts with Customers ("IFRS 15") was issued to clarify the principles for recognizing revenue.
 IFRS 15 establishes principles to address the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 IFRS will be effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company currently does not have operating revenue and therefore, there is no impact on its financial statements.
-The Company will assess the effect of this standard on the financial statements when it has operating revenue.
+The Company does not have operating revenue and therefore, there will be no impact on the financial statements at this time.
+The Company will evaluate the impact of the change to its financial statements when it has operating revenue based on the relevant contractual terms applicable at that time.